guettli/IUA/README.md

 The solution: **IUA: If unsure ask ...**

 More is not needed.
-A new comers should know where to ask questions which are not solved on the wiki-page.
+A new comers should know whom to talk to.

 This `...` can be a person, a role, a chat-channel or a mail-adress.